apiato/documentation/docs/features/localization.md

 **Example:**

 If a Container named `Store` has `en` translation file called `notifications` that contains translation for `welcome` like "Welcome to our store :)".
-You can access this translation as follow `trans('store::notifications.welcome')`.
+You can access this translation as follows `trans('store::notifications.welcome')`.
 If you remove the namespace (which is the lowercase of the container name) and try to access it like this `trans('notifications.welcome')` it will not find your translation and will print `notifications.welcome` only.